+COVID-19 Guidelines.
+Review the "Coronavirus Safety in Girl Scouts" section under the "Standard Safety Guidelines" (p.
+4 - 22) section and be certain to consult your council's specific COVID-19 guidance which can be accessed under the same section.
+When applicable, always call ahead to the vendor, property or facility involved to check for their COVID-19 safety requirements as you prepare to take girls for this activity.
 Sell in a designated area.
 Girl Scouts should observe council jurisdiction (by zip code) when marketing and selling products in person or at a cookie booth.
 With the Digital Cookie® platform, girls may market and sell to family and friends beyond their council's jurisdiction.
 Prospects that come from outside council jurisdiction should be referred to GSUSA's council finder.
 Girl Scouts should observe council jurisdictions when selling cookies at a parent's or guardian's workplace, unless other arrangements are made to accommodate all Girl Scout families connected to that workplace.
 For cookie booth sales, all booth locations are designated and approved by the council.
-In addition, all council guidelines with regard to setting up, manning, and taking down a booth must be followed.
+In addition, all council guidelines regarding setting up, manning, and taking down a booth must be followed.
 See below for additional information.